siegerts/xiegerts.com/content/post/firebase-offscreen-auth-chrome-extension/index.md

 In the `background.ts` file, we need to add the code to handle the auth process initiation and response from the offscreen document.
 This code will create the offscreen document, send a message to the offscreen document to start the auth process, and handle the response from the offscreen document with the user's credentials.

 {{< note >}}
 The `OFFSCREEN_DOCUMENT_PATH` is the path to the tab (`siwp.tx`) page that we created earlier.
 This path should match the path to the offscreen document in the extension project.
-When Plasmo build the extension, it will convert the tsx file to an HTML file.
+When Plasmo builds the extension, it will convert the tsx file to an HTML file.
 {{< /note >}}

 ```ts